-To reach high accuracy and precision your moderation team tools that provide them enough insights to take the right decisions.
+To reach high accuracy and precision, your content moderation team tools that provide them with enough insights to make the right decisions.

-With that in mind we are developing Implio to present as much relevant data as possible to users when they are faced with a moderation decision.
+With that in mind, we are developing Implio to present as much relevant data as possible to users when faced with a moderation decision.
 The keyword here is relevant.
-We want to ensure that key information isn’t drowned out by filler data, but also that moderators have easy access to earlier conclusions and historical data pertaining to the person or item they are reviewing.
+We want to ensure that key information isn’t drowned out by filler data but also that moderators have easy access to earlier conclusions and historical data pertaining to the person or item they are reviewing.

 Our most recent step on the road to full representation is Implio’s newest feature: moderation notes.